-Vader was asked to “light up a couple of enhancement talents” when he was pitted against TA McCoy and partner Joe Thurman, but watching the match where Thurman gets injured is something that stayed with him for years to come and the term “handicap match” took on a whole different meaning as he recounted in his book.
+Vader was asked to “light up a couple of enhancement talents” when he was pitted against TA McCoy and partner Joe Thurman, but watching the match where Thurman gets injured is something that stayed with him for years to come.
+The term “handicap match” took on a whole different meaning as he recounted in his book.

 Thankfully, Thurman did not suffer long-term repercussions but never did wrestle again.
-As of the publishing of Vader’s book, Joe is living in Georgia working as a police officer and is a family man.
-Leon was very happy to learn that Joe did not end up paralyzed and was living a normal life.
+As of the publishing of Vader’s book, Joe is living in Georgia, working as a police officer, and is a family man.
+Leon was pleased to learn that Joe did not end up paralyzed and was living a normal life.

 Sting and Vader – Lighting it up in the Ring

-Sting and Vader went on to have superb matches in WCW, and Vader indeed gave Sting not some, but several stiff shots and slams during their matches that had this teen cringing while watching WCW Saturday Night back in 1992.
-Recommended matches between the two include The Great American Bash and Starrcade from ‘92, along with the phenomenal strap match from SuperBrawl III in ’93.
+Sting and Vader went on to have superb matches in WCW, and Vader gave Sting not some, but several stiff shots and slams during their matches that had this teen cringing while watching WCW Saturday Night back in 1992.
+Recommended matches between the two include The Great American Bash and Starrcade from ‘92 and the phenomenal strap match from SuperBrawl III in ’93.

 Vader, in an interview with Devon Nicholson for TheHannibalTV, says that his matches with Sting were “one of the better feuds in wrestling history” and that “it would rank up there amongst the top.”
 Vader professed, “We never had a bad match, ever.
 He knew how to sell for me, he knew how to come back, and we got to know each other very well.”

-Eric Bischoff believes that the matches between Sting and Vader were effective because of the chemistry they had, but Vader was also physically at the top of his game in ’93.
-Both men were able to push and motivate each other and great matches were the result.
+Eric Bischoff believes that the matches between Sting and Vader were effective because of their chemistry, but Vader was also physically at the top of his game in ’93.
+Both men were able to push and motivate each other, and great matches were the result.

-Sting helped Vader greatly to hone his skills to a more appropriate but still very hard-hitting style for American consumption in WCW.
-Harley Race also played a big part as well, albeit a different one as we shall soon see.
+Sting helped Vader greatly hone his skills to a more appropriate but still very hard-hitting style for American consumption in WCW.
+Harley Race also played a big part, albeit a different one, as we shall soon see.

-Watch: Vader talks how proud he is of his feud with Sting
+Watch: Vader talks about how proud he is of his feud with Sting.

 The Pairing of Harley Race with Vader